sagrodat/Snake/README.md

 As mentioned above the project was created using C++ (20) with help of the SFML (*Simple and Fast Media*) library.
 The IDE I used was Microsoft Visual Studio Community Edition.
 ## Assets
 The only assets included are the font, two icons (trophy and apple) and one button image.
-All apart from the button image which I created myself in Adobe Photoshop were downloaded from the web.
+All were downloaded from the web apart from the button image which I created myself in Adobe Photoshop.
 ## Features
 - Game Score is presented in the left upper corner of the game and updated accordingly.
 - After the game is over, the user is presented with a game score and highscore screen.